FindoraNetwork/bs3/README.md

 - [ ] Stateless: Data in this storage don't affect block.
 - [ ] Stateful: Data in this storage will affect block.
+  - [ ] Use snapshot to compute world state and compute merkle root.
+  - [ ] Pluggable merkle.
 - [X] Transaction based on cache.
   - [X] Force sync state to lastest success transaction.
 (For `check_tx`)
   - [X] Commit transaction for success transaction.
 (For `deliver_tx`)